What you should know

 Family law protection orders

 A protection order is another option to help you stay safe.
 It’s typically quicker and easier to get than a peace bond.
-(Sometimes you can get it on the same day.)
-You apply for this order in Provincial Court under the BC Family Law Act.
+(In Provincial Court, you may be able to get one on the same day.)
+You apply for this order under the BC Family Law Act.
 It can set out conditions your partner must follow.
 These might include:

 - how much, if any, contact they can have with you (and sometimes how they can communicate with you)